 For some Penn Arts and Sciences professors, the commute to campus is an adventure.
-Paul Sniegowski, Professor of Biology and Steven A. Levin Family Dean of the College, rides his bike through the Heinz Wildlife Refuge.
+Paul Sniegowski, Professor of Biology and Stephen A. Levin Family Dean of the College, rides his bike through the Heinz Wildlife Refuge.
 Michael Leja, James and Nan Wagner Farquhar Professor of History of Art, rides along a dirt trail before catching the regional rail.
 Ann Moyer, Associate Professor of History, navigates the city on a bicycle from her graduate school days.

 These cycling scholars are part of a growing cohort of Penn faculty and staff who commute by bike.
 Through the Bike Commuter Expense Reimbursement Program, Penn offers reimbursements for eligible expenses, including bike purchases, accessories, safety gear, maintenance, parking, and commercial storage costs.
 In fact, this support is award-winning.
 In 2017, the University received the Bike-Phriendly Business Award from the Bicycle Coalition of Greater Philadelphia and the Clean Air Commute Employer of the Year from Philadelphia’s Clean Air Council.